wh1210/Sentence-prediction-website/README.md

 And one more trick part here, because my training environment and predict environment are different (Pytorch version, etc) Here is the environment [requirement](https://github.com/wh1210/Sentence-prediction-website/blob/main/requirement.txt) to install before prediction. ([Error Reference](https://github.com/ultralytics/yolov5/issues/776))

 ## Deployment part
+The project is deployed on GCP, using Google App Engine.
+The website is [here](https://sentences-prediction.df.r.appspot.com/).